Category Archives: Interviews with Artists

 Ellyn loved drawing, but she had no desire to be a painter.
 “I never got into painting much.
 I just took painting classes because I had to fulfill my requirements for a degree.
 I wasn’t a dedicated painter at all.
 I was a printmaker.
 I was even snooty about it.
 ‘Painter?
 I’m a printmaker!’”

-Returning to her home town she enrolled at UTC to take additional course work, though the school did not offer an MFA.
+Returning to her hometown, she enrolled at UTC to take additional coursework, though the school did not offer an MFA.
 “George Cress, the head of the art school at the time, let me use the printmaking equipment.
-At first I’d pay for a class to make it official, but after a while, he decided I didn’t have to pay if I was helping out around the department.
+At first, I’d pay for a class to make it official, but after a while, he decided I didn’t have to pay if I was helping out around the department.
 In addition to more routine jobs, I printed editions for the professors.
-They would design the plate and I would print it.”
+They would design the plate, and I would print it.”

 Bivin- Farmer's Dilemna